Userpilot Integrations: How Userpilot Gets Along with Your Tech Stack

 - Userpilot NPS (feedback): a trigger for when a user provides feedback

-How to enable integrations in Userpilot
+How to enable native integrations in Userpilot

 As we mentioned early, building integrations between apps can take weeks of custom work when led by your engineering team if you don’t have streamlined third-party integrations already set in place for the apps you use.